-There is a very small risk that inflating your colon could cause injury.
+There’s a very small risk that inflating your colon could cause injury.
 The American Cancer Society considers this risk to be much lower with virtual colonoscopy than conventional colonoscopy.
-Also, like other types of CT scan, this test subjects you to a small, but safe, amount of radiation.
+Also, like other types of CT scans, this test subjects you to a small amount of radiation.

-- Virtual colonoscopy does not use a colonoscope, so it may be more comfortable for some patients.
+- Virtual colonoscopy does not use a colonoscope, so it may be more comfortable for some people.

-- Patients can resume normal activities after a virtual colonoscopy.
-However, patients usually require recovery time from the sedatives used in a conventional colonoscopy.
+- People can resume normal activities after a virtual colonoscopy, but people usually need time to recover from the sedatives used in a conventional colonoscopy.

-- Virtual colonoscopy allows a physician to examine a colon that may be constricted by swelling or abnormal growth.
+- Virtual colonoscopy allows your doctor to examine your colon to see if it’s constricted by swelling or abnormal growth.

 - Virtual colonoscopy has less risk of colon tearing, or perforation, than conventional colonoscopy.

-- In virtual colonoscopy, a tube is placed into your rectum to expand it with gas.
-Gas is not used during a conventional colonoscopy.
+- In virtual colonoscopy, gas is released into your rectum through a tube, but gas is not used during a conventional colonoscopy.

 - Virtual colonoscopy is not as sensitive as conventional colonoscopy for finding polyps less than 10 millimeters in size.

-- Some health insurance plans may not cover the cost of virtual colonoscopy.
+- Some health insurance plans may not cover a virtual colonoscopy.

-After your virtual colonoscopy, a radiologist will review the CT or MRI images.
-If your physician is not satisfied with the images, you may need to repeat the scan or have another type of screening.
+After your virtual colonoscopy, a radiologist will review your CT scan or MRI images.
+If your doctor is not satisfied with the images, you may need to repeat the scan or have another type of screening.

-Other abdominal problems not associated with colorectal cancer may also be found during virtual colonoscopy.
-Tumors in the abdomen or the areas surrounding the kidney, liver, pancreas, or spleen may be detected since these organs lie near your large intestine.
+Other abdominal problems unrelated to colorectal cancer may also be found during virtual colonoscopy.
+Tumors in your abdomen or the areas surrounding your kidney, liver, pancreas, or spleen may be detected.
+These organs lie near your large intestine.